epomatti/aws-ec2-ha-cluster/README.md

 terraform -chdir="cluster" init
 terraform -chdir="cluster" apply -auto-approve
 ```

+💡 As explained earlier, [KMS permissions][1] are granted to the AWS account Autoscaling role to access the KMS-encrypted AMI.

 You should now be able to access the Apache server using the balancer URL: